donny85/movies/README.md

 ### Manual selection

-The result CSV might contain more results for each file.
-You have to open the file in Excel, Calc or whatever, and remove the incorrect lines one by one.
+The result CSV might contain multiple results for each file.
+You have to open the file in Excel, Calc or whatever, and remove the redundant lines one by one.

 In the following step you'll need a CSV file with unique file names in first column, or in another words, a file with exactly one line per a media file.